QualiSystems/cloudshell-help/docs/portal/job-scheduling/running-automation-suites/run-custom-suites.md

         </tr>
         <tr>
             <td>Inputs</td>
             <td>If the automation suite's blueprint or tests have published inputs, use this area to set the values of the published and unpublished inputs.
-Multiline values are supported for test input string attributes, as explained in <a href="https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/JOB-SCHDL/New-Autmt-Suite.htm#Add3" class="MCXref xref">Add tests to a job</a>.</td>
+Multiline values are supported for test input string attributes, as explained in [Add tests to a job](../manage-automation-suites/add-suites.md#add-tests-to-a-job).</td>
         </tr>
     </tbody>
     </table>